 Lander is also perfect for young families and budget travelers looking for adventure.
 The town has a high concentration of local breweries, bands the play at the local pubs, and a three-day International Climber's Festival that attracts people from all over the globe.
 By the way, if you love camping, Lander offers free campsites!

 Address: Lander, WY

 Though Jackson, found in Jackson Hole valley, is one of the largest towns in Teton County, it is still small in comparison to many other towns.
 Jackson is the middle ground between Grand Teton National Park, National Elk Refuge, and Yellowstone.
 There is also the mountain formation called “Sleeping Indian,” wooden sidewalks, an aerial tram, skiing, and snowboarding to keep visitors entertained.

-When one things of mountains in Wyoming, you picture the Snowy Range Mountains and the cheerful town nestled on the foothills.
-Centennial was first home of the Plains Indians then later populated by settlers who were in search of timer on the nearby Centennial Mountain.
+When one thing of mountains in Wyoming, you picture the Snowy Range Mountains and the lively town nestled on the foothills.
+Centennial was the first home of the Plains Indians, then later populated by settlers who were in search of the timer on the nearby Centennial Mountain.

 Head out to Thunder Basin National park and Medicine Bow-Routt National Forest for nearly 3 million acres of hiking, photograph opportunities, and adventure.

 Accommodation: Where to stay in Centennial